b9aurav/momentum-sh-backend/README.md

     ```

 4. **Set up environment variables**:
-    Create a `.env` file in the root directory and add the following:
+    * Create a `.env` file in the root directory and add the following:
     ```env
     COHERE_API_KEY=your_cohere_api_key
     ```
+    This project is using `command-medium-nightly` model by Cohere.

 5. **Run the application**:
     ```sh
     uvicorn main:app --reload
     ```

+6. **Test the application**
+    * After successful execution, You can access the API endpoints in tool like Postman, or you can test API endpoints from [http://localhost:8000/docs](http://localhost:8000/docs) (This does not support real-time interaction, Use Postman to interact with real-time response streaming)

 ## API Documentation